 Second prize

-Jamie and Mark each bought a raffle ticket to win a new laptop or a new cell phone, where only 125 tickets were told.
-The first ticket holder wins the prize of their choice and is removed from the drawing.
-The holder of the second ticket drawn wins the remaining award.
-Find the probability that Jamie and Mark will win the second drawing prize.
+Jamie and Mark each bought a raffle ticket for a draw of 125 tickets total.
+The first ticket drawn wins the prize of the winner's choice and is removed from the draw.
+The holder of the second ticket drawn wins the remaining prize.
+Find the probability that Jamie and Mark both win prizes.

 Tips for related online calculators